 “I can’t live with a girl who has been through the trauma she must be facing right now.”

 I found it hard to believe what I was hearing.
 The mother didn’t seem to care at all what her little girl was going through in that forest.
 She seemed to care more about finding her to destroy who she had become.
 She just wanted her innocent again.
-But I stayed silent and just nodded as the Tuhingans looked at me confused.
+But I stayed silent and just nodded as the Tuhingans continued to listen to the mother.

 The Tuhingan mother looked around, looking for anyone else wanting to comment.
 “Liberty security has assured me that the drones will reach you in the forest.
 This includes a request for an EMC or a request to disintegrate.
 I’m sending you all a map now, including the last known coordinates of my baby.”